JuliaLang/julia/doc/stdlib/base.rst

    Construct a diagonal matrix and place ``v`` on the ``k``-th diagonal

+.. function:: diagmm(matrix, vector)

+   Multiply matrices, interpreting the vector argument as a diagonal matrix.
+   The arguments may occur in the other order to multiply with the diagonal matrix on the left.

 .. function:: Tridiagonal(dl, d, du)

    Construct a tridiagonal matrix from the lower diagonal, diagonal, and upper diagonal